 Exceeding Max Speed by 16-25 MPH

-We understand that driving can sometimes lead to unexpected situations.
-Perhaps you were lost in thought, contemplating a challenging aspect of your life, when suddenly, you caught sight of the flashing lights in your rearview mirror.
-You pulled over, only to find yourself facing a traffic ticket for exceeding the maximum speed limit by 16-25 mph.
+Welcome to Logue Law Group, where we understand that driving can sometimes lead to unexpected situations.
+Picture this: you were lost in thought, pondering a challenging aspect of your life.
+Suddenly, you notice flashing lights in your rearview mirror.
+You pull over, only to find yourself facing a traffic ticket for exceeding the maximum speed limit by 16-25 mph.

-When it comes to traffic violations in Pittsburgh, speeding ranks as the most common cause for ticket issuances.
-Unfortunately, these tickets can escalate into major problems.
-They can result in points being added to your driving record, hefty fines, surging insurance premiums, or even the possibility of losing your driver’s license.
-But fear not, for the Logue Law Group is here to lend a helping hand.
-Our team of dependable Washington Speeding Ticket Lawyers possesses the expertise and knowledge to minimize or eliminate these concerns entirely.
-Rest assured, we boast the most experienced and skilled Washington PA DUI Attorneys in the Washington area.
+Speeding is the most common cause of traffic violations in Pittsburgh, and unfortunately, these tickets can escalate into major problems.
+Points on your driving record, hefty fines, skyrocketing insurance premiums, and even the possibility of losing your driver’s license are all looming threats.
+But fear not, because the dependable Washington PA Criminal Lawyers at Logue Law Group are here to help.
+With our expertise and knowledge, we can minimize or eliminate these concerns entirely.
+Trust us, we have the most experienced and skilled Washington PA DUI Attorneys in the area.

 Facts About Speeding

-Let’s delve into some important facts about speeding.
+Now, let’s dive into some key facts about speeding.
 Remember, in Pittsburgh, exceeding the speed limit is against the law.
-If you don’t come across a speed limit sign while traversing an expressway or street, the following guidelines should be followed:
+While traversing an expressway or street without a speed limit sign, follow these guidelines:

 - 55 MPH on expressways